emilyjspencer/Notes/README.md

 * Routing determines which controller and its public method (action) to call.

 **Routes** are defined in config/routes.rb
+* Routes tell Rails where to find te code to handle incoming requests

 * View routes by entering the command:

 **rails routes**